wp-plugins/woocommerce-email-inquiry-cart-options/readme.txt

 == Changelog ==

+= 1.3.0 - 2015/09/01 =
+* Tweak - Tested for full compatibility with WooCommerce Version 2.4.6
+* Tweak - Added Settings text link to plugins menu on WordPress Plugins page for faster access to plugins dashboard.
+* Fix - Added 'box-sizing: initial;' for #fancybox-wrap ID to the Close button show correct on top right corner of Fancybox pop-up

 = 1.2.9 - 2015/08/20 =
 * Tweak - include new CSSMin lib from https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port into plugin framework instead of old CSSMin lib from http://code.google.com/p/cssmin/ , to avoid conflict with plugins or themes that have CSSMin lib